heroku-examples/java-spring-12factor/presentation.md

 </div>

 <!--
-"Having met our sample application and understood its basic features and initial design goals, we're now ready to transition into the core of our session: exploring 'The How.'
-In this chapter, we'll delve into several key Twelve-Factor App principles and see specifically how Spring Boot empowers us to implement them effectively in our applications, using our Twelve-Factor Notepad app for concrete examples."
+Having met our sample application and understood its basic features and initial design goals, we're now ready to transition into the core of our session: exploring 'The How.'
+In this chapter, we'll delve into several key Twelve-Factor App principles and see specifically how Spring Boot empowers us to implement them effectively in our applications, using our Twelve-Factor Notepad app for concrete examples.
 -->

 ---